lupyuen/pinedio-stack-nuttx/README.md

 ## SPI Command / Data

+NuttX RTOS uses MISO as the ST7789 Data / Command Pin ...
+But ST7789 is wired "backwards" on PineDio Stack BL604!
+We use MOSI as the ST7789 Data / Command Pin instead.

-TODO: We flip the ST7789 Data / Command pin depending on MISO / MOSI Swap...
+Here how we flip the ST7789 Data / Command pin depending on MISO / MOSI Swap...

 ```c
 #ifdef CONFIG_SPI_CMDDATA